Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 "Contraceptive implant.
 It releases a hormone that occurs naturally in human women and stops us from ovulating when we're pregnant.
 Basically, it tricks my body into thinking I'm pregnant all the time, so I never actually *get* pregnant.
 So I can have all the sex I like without risking having a cu- a child."

-"But if you did have one, couldn't your Sisters...no, wait, you don't have a clan of females, do you?"
+"But if you did have one, couldn't your Sisters... no, wait, you don't have a clan of females, do you?"

 "Nope.
 If I had a kid, I'd either have to give up my career to look after them, which I'm not willing to do, or put them up for adoption or foist them on my brother or parents, which sounds immoral and irresponsible to me.
-And while I'm pro-choice, I'm dead-set against ever having an abortion myself, so I'm always care...what?"
+And while I'm pro-choice, I'm dead-set against ever having an abortion myself, so I'm always care... what?"
 She paused upon seeing Niral's expression.

 "Abortion?"

-"Ah...yeah.
+"Ah... yeah.
 Termination of pregnancy."

 "You'd KILL an unwanted cub?"
 Niral looked sickened and horrified, her ears flattened themselves back along her skull and her eyes widened.

 "**I** wouldn't!"
 Rylee protested.
 "That's how I see it too, I think it's disgusting and wrong, and I take every precaution I can to make sure I never need to even consider it."

-"But you said...pro-choice?
+"But you said... pro-choice?
 So you think other human women should be allowed to do that?"

 "I think they should have the choice.
-When they choose to do that, well...it's on their soul, not mine."
+When they choose to do that, well... it's on their soul, not mine."
 Rylee lamented.
-"Nobody *wants* for that to happen, nobody *likes* it, it's just...you know, it's seen as being the better alternative to giving the child a shitty life, you know?
+"Nobody *wants* for that to happen, nobody *likes* it, it's just... you know, it's seen as being the better alternative to giving the child a shitty life, you know?
 And the fact is that giving people the choice and the education to avoid having to make it works a lot better than just outright banning the practice."

 Niral still looked shaken, but she collected herself and thought about it.
-"I...that's incredibly sad, Rylee.
+"I... that's incredibly sad, Rylee.
 And upsetting.
 To think that a mother could ever find herself weighing her cub's happy future against its *life* and deciding the kindest thing to do would be to..."
 She trailed off, unable to finish the sentence.

 The human had the decency to look troubled.
 "Yeah." she agreed.

-"Couldn't you just...not have sex unless and until you were willing to have little ones?"
+"Couldn't you just... not have sex unless and until you were willing to have little ones?"

 Rylee sighed.
 "Some people try.
 They don't usually succeed.
-We've got this whole "abstinence-only" thing where I'm from, and the kids who try to follow it are the ones who usually wind up having babies first because they can't stop themselves, they get horny, they get laid, they don't take the right precautions and...boom.
+We've got this whole "abstinence-only" thing where I'm from, and the kids who try to follow it are the ones who usually wind up having babies first because they can't stop themselves, they get horny, they get laid, they don't take the right precautions and... boom.
 Unwanted teenage pregnancy, and that often leads to a lot of problems for the child down the line."

 "It's that powerful?"
 Niral inquired.
 "Your mating drive, I mean?
 That you can't stop yourselves?"